-Position: Senior research scientist, Field: Phytochemical antioxidants, Organisation: Antioxidants Team, Food and Wellness Group, Plant & Food Research.
+Position: Senior research scientist, Plant & Food Research.

 David was born in England and attended Wallington High School, near London, where he discovered his love of science.
 After leaving school, he enrolled at the University of Southampton, graduating first with a degree in chemistry then a PhD in biochemistry.
 After 3 years in the University of Southampton Chemistry Department working on enzyme function, David had an opportunity to move to the Biotechnology Research Institute in Montreal, Canada, where he worked on applied enzymology (the study of enzymes).